Jump to content

 Lock Picking Kit: This kit contains everything needed to disable mechanical locks.
 This is used when performing a Disable Device skill check to unlock a mechanical lock.
 A Masterworked Kit will provide an Advantage Bonus.

-Mechanical Tool Kit: This collection of hand tools and small parts typically includes a variety of pliers, drivers, cutting devices, fasteners and even power tools.
+Mechanical Tool Kit: This collection of hand tools and small parts typically includes pliers, drivers, cutting tools, fasteners, and even power tools.
 It effects Craft (mechanical) or Craft (structural) checks.

 • Note on crafting: This requires Rank 2 in both Pharmacy and Chemistry and 1 Rank in Mechanical to craft.

-• Note on Masterworked: This unlocked the Expert Restore Hit Points skill check, too learn more go here.
-This also provides bonus health to a target when using Stablize Dying Character skill check.
+• Note on Masterworked: This unlocked the Expert Restore Hit Points skill check, to learn more go here.
+This also provides bonus health to a target when using Stabilize Dying Character skill check.

 Pharmacist Kit: A portable pharmacy provides all the necessary materials and equipment to Craft (pharmaceutical) items.
-This effects the Craft (Pharmaceutical) skill.
+This affects the Craft (Pharmaceutical) skill.

 • Note on crafting: This requires 2 Ranks in Pharmaceutical, 2 Ranks in Mechanical, 1 Rank in Electrical